gvwilson/sensibleadventures/nardica/nardica.md

 Iffy exclaimed.
 "Me!
 I could be his 'prentice!"
-The two Mrs. Sandhus had listened with bemusement as her conversation with Mr. Wales---"call me Johnson, please"---leaped from de-ionizers to different techniques for micro-welding the cracked cases of old cores to the mended reciprocating rod that Iffy had taken out of her coat to show him.
+The two Mrs. Sandhus had listened with bemusement as her conversation with Mister Wales---"call me Johnson, please"---leaped from de-ionizers to different techniques for micro-welding the cracked cases of old cores to the mended reciprocating rod that Iffy had taken out of her coat to show him.